Boundary Events

 – the parent Call workflow activity of the attached boundary event

-The current release of boundary events has the following limitation which is actively being developed:
+The current release of boundary events is still under development and has the following limitations:

 Read more